-Acute cases can be quite debilitating and make even day to day movement too painful.
+Acute cases can be quite debilitating and make even day-to-day movement painful.
 If this is the case, seek Achilles tendonitis treatment from a podiatrist or consult your GP.
 The vast majority of cases are less severe and can largely be combatted with at-home prevention techniques and specific Achilles tendonitis exercises.

-Achilles tendonitis exercises are easy to do and can be completed with limited or no apparatus.
+Additional Achilles tendonitis treatment you can practice, such as Achilles tendonitis exercises, are an accessible, easy to manage means of Achilles tendon pain relief, and can be completed with limited or no apparatus.
 Simple toe stretches, with your foot pointing at a 45-degree angle upwards (with your heel on the floor) will help strengthen the area.
-Floor stretches and plantar fascia stretches are also effective Achilles tendonitis treatments.
-Achilles tendonitis exercises can be enhanced by proper massaging to the area, also.
+Floor stretches and plantar fascia stretches are also an effective Achilles tendonitis treatment.

 For more information on Achilles tendonitis treatments, exercises and causes, contact one of our foot experts, today!